 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Huddleston has relatively fewer families with younger children, and/or college students.
 Combined, this makes Huddleston a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Huddleston does not have a public transit system used by locals to get to and from work.
+Huddleston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Huddleston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.77% of adults in Huddleston have a bachelor's degree or even advanced degree.
+The education level of Huddleston citizens is very high relative to the national average among all cities (21.84%): 38.77% of adults in Huddleston have a bachelor's degree or even advanced degree.

 The people who call Huddleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huddleston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Huddleston include Irish, English, German, Italian, and Scottish.